adeyemi1/broadcastApp/broadcastApp/README.md

     ii.
 To run the tests, navigate to the app root folder from the command line and
     type: 'karma start sky.conf.js'

-10.Please you also call me on 07926117077, if you are having any trouble running this app.
-Cheers!